Elk Grove House & Stage Stop

 When the house was moved to Heritage Park and placed on its new foundation in 2006, only the original structure was brought without all the added and broken down additions.
 Our goal is to restore the house to its original structure.
 This unique single wall construction that was common during the Gold Rush which no others are standing in Elk Grove or surrounding area.
 Upon preparing the inside for renovations we noticed that some walls had the outside paneling directly against the inside wall with out any insulation or space in between.

-Because of the many fundraisers and generous donors we have raised and saved enough money for restoration.
-Permits and plans for a historic building are very complicated, because present day standards didn’t exist over 150 years ago.
-We are very close now as the inside has been striped and we are preparing and hope to complete the restoration this year.
+Because of the many fundraisers and generous donors we have raised and saved enough money for restoration and was completed.
+Permits and plans for a historic building are very complicated, because pre in the Summer of 2020.
+Present day standards didn’t exist over 150 years ago so a few modifications had to be employed.

 For many photos of the Foulks House, the move, and restoration, go to the menu on the right and look in the “Photo Gallery.”